LautaroJayat/bootloaders-and-os-stuff/04_kernel_search_n_load/Readme.md

 **Time to get your hands dirty!!** 🚀
 This project is an experiment for building a true two-stage x86 real-mode bootloader that lives on a FAT12 floppy and a small “kernel” that gets read and loaded from disk.
 In this example we use the fat headers to search for the files and load them into memory.
-No OS, no cheats—just raw NASM, BIOS interrupts, and a healthy dose of disk geometry math.

 ## 🧠 How It Works